crismicheli/data-science-challenges/README.md

 # data-science-challenges
-This repository contains a collection of data science-related coding challenges and assignments.
+This repository contains a selection of data science-related coding challenges and assignments.